iainhouston/iainhouston.github.io/_posts/2025-05-05-A_Swift_Jekyll_Assistant.markdown

 date:  2025-05-05 07-02-52
 layout: post
 comments: true
-categories: ['Scripting']
+categories: ['Scripting','AI']
 ---

 Well, this has been a fascinating project: I was looking back at my [AppleScript Jekyll Assistant]({% post_url 2020-02-03-Applescript_Jekyll_assistant_pt_5 %}) and thinking that "this is so much more complicated than it neeeds to be".
-So I rewrote it in Swift using the [Swift Argument Parser](https://github.com/apple/swift-argument-parser).
+So I rewrote it in Swift using the [Swift Argument Parser](https://github.com/apple/swift-argument-parser) with a little help from ChatGPT.

-Quite apart from anything else, I really love the conditional `let` (`if let`): allows for a really quite elegant, readable solution.
+Quite apart from anything else, I really love Swift's conditional `let` (`if let`): it allows for a really quite elegant, readable solution to safely unwrapping optional values.

 I had written command line scripts in Swiftusing the Swift Argument Parser but was a bit short of time to study the documentation again and to remember the Swift development ecosystem.
 So ChatGPT came to the rescue and helped me write the following.